9 Best AI Tools for Startups in 2026

 4. ChatGPT: Generative AI for Any Startup Task

-As a generative AI system, ChatGPT drafts emails, explains code, summarizes reports, and brainstorms ideas on demand.
+As a generative AI system, ChatGPT can generate content, explain code, analyze social media trends, create reports, and brainstorm ideas on demand.

 More importantly, it develops social media posts and pitch decks, generates blog posts, and creates compelling content that fits your audience.
 You can even use it to prepare how-to guides or refine your messaging to match your unique brand voice.